Travel insurance cover is provided for enrolled University of Melbourne students while undertaking authorised University travel.

 Please allow at least four weeks to obtain approval, and see the policy documents for complete details.

-Incidental private travel for students
+Incidental private travel

 - It does not exceed the equivalent number of business travel days and is up to a maximum number of 14 days and;